dragon7-fc/misc/algorithm/LeetCode/README.md

 ## Greedy <a name="greedy"></a>
 ---
-### try to pick each number and find average till now as max possible value
+### data can only move left, prefix overload cannot escape, Prefix Sum Ceil Average, try to pick each number and find ceil average till now as max possible value
 ```c++
 class Solution {
 public: